If you're interested in building a grow box in your backyard, there are a few important factors to consider:

 When choosing a location to construct your grow box you should apply the following simple guidelines:

-Your grow box should be constructed in an open area where crops can get at least 6 hours of sunlight.
-Keep in mind that plants are not affected by too much light, but they can get too much heat energy that comes from the light.
+Your grow box should be located in an open area where the plants can receive at least 6 hours of sunlight each day.
+While plants thrive in bright light, they can be adversely affected by excessive heat generated by that light.

 ACCESS